jeremstyke/cleantab/README.md

 ### Privacy

 CleanTab does not collect, store, or transmit any personal data.
 Everything happens locally in your browser.
-See the [Privacy Policy](https://jeremstyke.github.io/cleantab/privacy.html).

 ---